zigotica/macos-calendar-events/README.md

 ~/.config/sketchybar/calendar_events 3
 ```

 If no argument is provided, the default is 1 (only today).
+See [my sketchybar config](https://github.com/zigotica/tilde/tree/master/.config/sketchybar/items/ical) for an example of this.

 ## Output